arkmanager/ark-server-tools/README.md

 #### arkmanager upgrade
 Check for a new ARK Server Tools version and upgrades it if needed

+#### arkmanager backup
+Saves a backup of your server inside the backup directory

 ## Credits

 Original author of arkmanager: LeXaT